ajayrajsharma79/ddg_search/README.md

 asyncio.run(main())
 ```

+## Sample Scripts
+Sample scripts are available in the `sample` folder for reference and quick start.

 ## Notes
 - This project is not affiliated with DuckDuckGo.
 - DuckDuckGo may block automated requests or change their endpoints at any time.